Children and Young People

 Schools, charitable organisations and other groups in Scotland supporting the education of young people under the age of 21 who have a physical or learning disability or who are socially disadvantaged can apply for funding to the John Watson Trust.
 Previous awards of around £1,000 have been made for items such as dyslexia tuition or books and equipment.
 For example, Castleview Primary School, Edinburgh received a grant of £1,000 to support...

-Tesco is introducing a £5 million grant programme to give children across the UK a stronger start in life.
-The grants will help schools and children’s groups provide nutritious food and healthy activities that support young people’s physical health and mental wellbeing, such as breakfast clubs or snacks, and equipment for healthy activities.
-The grants will help schools and children’s groups provide nutritious food and healthy activitie...
+Tesco is inviting applications from schools and other not for profit organisation for projects and activities that give children across the UK a stronger start in life.
+The grants will help schools and other organisations provide nutritious food and healthy activities that support young people’s physical health and mental wellbeing, such as breakfast clubs or snacks, and equipment for healthy activities.
+Every three months, three local goo...

 The Happy Days Children’s Charity is inviting applications for funding towards trips, respite breaks and group activity holidays for disadvantaged children and young people with additional needs.
 The charity awards funding for different types of activities to support families with children aged 3-17 who have a disability, a special need or have been abused.
 Activities include family day trips, and family holiday breaks.
 Applications can be s...